agspoon/PiKVM-PWM-Fan/README.md

    ```
 4. Get/modify a version of kvmd-fan to "*do the right thing*".

    The stock version of *kvmd-fan* runs the PWM signal in *balanced* mode, and a high (> 9MHz) signal on the PWM output pin.
-This results in a lot of acoustic noise due to the constant acceleration/deceleration (for the two fans I tried).
+This results in a lot of acoustic noise (for the two fans I tried).

-   I made changes to set the frequency to *~25KHz* (industry standard for small fans), and enable *mark-space* mode which produces a uniform square-wave.
-My modified version is available here on github - [github.com/agspoon/kvmd-fan](https://github.com/agspoon/kvmd-fan/tree/pwm_mode_freq).
-Note, you want the "*pwm_mode_freq*" branch in the repo.
+   I made changes to set the frequency to *~25KHz* (industry standard for small fans), and enabled *mark-space* mode which produces a uniform square-wave.
+My modified version is available here - [github.com/agspoon/kvmd-fan](https://github.com/agspoon/kvmd-fan/tree/pwm_mode_freq).
+Note, you want the "*pwm_mode_freq*" branch in my forked repo.

-5. Configure kvmd-fan with the following content in /etc/conf.d/kvmd-fan (tweak as needed for your environment, and ears).
+5. Configure kvmd-fan with the following content in /etc/conf.d/kvmd-fan (tweak as needed for your fan, environment, and ears).

    You will need to establish the lowest speed at which the fan will still spin reliably (*--speed-idle*).
    ```